beezu/dockerfiles/exo-powershell/README.md

-# Exchange Online Powershell
+#Exchange Online Powershell
-I made this to avoid dependency hell getting EXO Powershell working on Mac/Linux.
-I've been using `-device` during my authentication with EXO.
+This was created to avoid dependency hell getting EXO Powershell working on Mac/Linux.
+Using `-device` during authentication with EXO seems to be the most reliable auth method with this.

 Start with: `docker run --rm -it beezu/exo-powershell`